Chiang Mai for Digital Nomads: The Definitive Guide 2022

 Electricity: If your owner asks for more than 8 Bahts per kWh, say no. Anything over eight is too high for an electricity bill in Chiang Mai

 Chiang Mai is for a digital nomad who wants to live at a place thriving with a nomadic community.
-The place that offers good food at a reasonable price and excellent dining and networking opportunities.
+It’a a place that offers good food at a reasonable price and excellent dining and networking opportunities.